Democratic Budgeting Program Cheat Sheet

 Monthly meetings: 10+ per year.
 Content: 1) information about city

-departments & programs; 2) local issues; 3) reports from committees; 4)
+departments & programs; 2) local issues; 3) reports from committees; 4)culture; 5) miscellaneous education & conversation; 6) votes on budget

 allocation, department program specifics, changes to overall structure of DBP